HoloArchivists/hollow_memories/README.md

 If you find yourself using the same flags 99% of the time, you can choose to set-up a default config so that you do not need to type the flags you always use.

 1. Go to your appdata folder
-    - Open the start menu by pressing the ⊞ windows key, type `%APPDATA%` and clicking on the folder.
+    - Open the start menu by pressing the ⊞ windows key, type `%APPDATA%` and click on the folder.
 2. Make a new folder with the name `yt-dlp`
 3. Create a text file in the folder created with the name `config.txt`
 4. Edit the `config.txt` file with your desired flags.
 Feel free to refer to this example [config.txt](config.txt) that has commonly-used flags.